ehovers10/dci/_chapters/discourse-as-collaborative-inquiry.md

 ## Genuine contribution types

 A conjecture is a kind of conversational move.
 It is defined in terms of the role it plays in advancing the inquiry in which it occurs.
-While speech acts are finely individuated,[^SpeechActs] there is a small set of {% include concept.html word='contribution' %} types derivable from the goals of inqury.[^ConversationalForce]
+While speech acts are finely individuated, there is a small set of {% include concept.html word='contribution' %} types derivable from the goals of inqury.[^ConversationalForce]

-[^SpeechActs]: According to Searle's six-dimensional classification of speech acts...
-For Bach and Harnish...

 [^ConversationalForce]: The notion in the text of *contribution type* is related to Paul Portner's *conversational force*, which he sees of as a notion, distinct from illocutionary force, that has implications for aspects of the grammatical system relating to syntax, semantics, and pragmatics.